 Coast of Manado - North Sulawesi

-Manadonese food is famous throughout Indonesia for two things: the local Minahasa people eat absolutely anything (a.o. dogs, snakes, rats and bats) AND is very spicy.
+Manadonese food is famous throughout Indonesia for two things: the local Minahasa people eat absolutely anything: dogs, snakes, rats, bats, AND is very spicy.

 At the reserve you can admire the Tarsier, the world's smallest primate!

-All visitors to the Bunaken National Park (divers and non-divers) are required to pay an entrance fee of Rp.50.000 for a day-pass and Rp.150.000 for a year-pass (January 2009).
+All visitors to the Bunaken National Park , divers and non-divers, are required to pay an entrance fee of Rp 50.000 for a day-pass and Rp 150.000 for a year-pass (January 2017).
 This money is used to protect and clean-up the park.

 This 12km coast line has many dive sites which are famous for 'muck' diving.